Learn more about head injury: introduction

 Severe head injuries can cause serious complications, mainly because the brain can be damaged, sometimes permanently.

-A particularly severe head injury can be fatal, so a person with this type of injury will be closely monitored in hospital so that any complications that arise can be dealt with promptly and effectively.
+A particularly severe head injury can be fatal.
+A person with this type of injury will be closely monitored in hospital so any complications that arise can be dealt with promptly and effectively.

 If your skull is fractured during a head injury, you may have a greater risk of developing an infection.